dpsmith/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

  - Final setup for the Secure Launch kernel is done in a separate Secure Launch module that is loaded via a late initcall.
-This code is responsible for extending the measurements taken earlier into the TPM DRTM PCRs and setting up the securityfs interface to allow access the TPM event log and public TXT registers.
+This code is responsible for extending the measurements taken earlier into the TPM DRTM PCRs and setting up the securityfs interface to allow access to the TPM event log and public TXT registers.
  - On the reboot and kexec paths, calls are made to a function to finalize the state of the Secure Launch kernel.

 The one place where Secure Launch code is mixed directly in with kernel code is in the SMP boot code.
 This is due to the unique state that the dynamic launch leaves the APs in.
-On Intel this involves using a method other than the standard INIT-SIPI sequence.
+On Intel, this involves using a method other than the standard INIT-SIPI sequence.

 A final note is that originally the extending of the PCRs was completed in the